bence-szalai/datasci-phd-course/README.md

 Download
 [this](https://github.com/SU-CompBio/datasci-phd-course/blob/master/data/sample_submission.txt)
-data table, and using what you learned until now, try to:
+data table, and using what you learned until now (and maybe some new functions), try to:

 - Clean up the data, and correct possible errors, using *only* R code, without manual editing